matchai/spacefish/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] My code follows the code style of this project.
 - [ ] My change requires a change to the documentation.
 - [ ] I have updated the documentation accordingly.
+- [ ] I have updated the tests accordingly.